 Apex Tools and Services Help Journey Freight Logistics Grow

 Jennie keeps proving herself as a trucking company owner with the help of Apex tools and services.
-She regularly uses our Account Management Portal (AMP), our Mobile Factoring™ App, our Apex TCS Fuel Card, our blynk™ digital payment system, and our Apex Startup Program.
+She regularly uses our Account Management Portal (AMP), our Mobile Factoring™ App, our Apex TCS Fuel Card, and our blynk™ digital payment system.
+Plus she used our Apex Startup Program to get going.

 “The desktop site, the mobile site, the fuel card, the entire team has always been a blessing and I know I wouldn’t be where we are now without the efforts, the ongoing growth of Apex as a whole,” she says.
 “Apex is constantly brainstorming on ways to improve and they impress me with the ‘out of the box’ ideas they come up with to ensure the success of their clients.”